Rigidity of Right-Angled Coxeter Groups: The right-angled case

-Now we restrict our attention to right-angled Coxeter groups.
-Let $(W,S)$ be a right-angled Coxeter system, and let $S'$ be another set of Coxeter generators for $W$.
+Let $(W,S)$ be right-angled, and let $S'$ be another finite Coxeter generating set for the same group $W$.

-From the results of the previous section, we know that each finite subgroup of $W$ is contained in a finite parabolic subgroup.
-But each finite parabolic subgroup is isomorphic to a direct sum of cyclic groups of order 2.
-Therefore, every element of $W$ has order 1, 2, or $\infty$.
-It follows that $(W,S')$ is a right-angled Coxeter system.
+By Lemma~\ref{lem:finite-subgroups}, every finite subgroup of $W$ is contained in a finite parabolic subgroup for the system $(W,S)$.
+Since the system is right-angled, each finite parabolic subgroup is an elementary abelian $2$-group.
+Thus every element of $W$ has order $1$, $2$, or $\infty$.
+In any Coxeter system, $m(s',t')$ is the order of $s't'$.
+Hence $m(s',t')\in\{2,\infty\}$ for distinct $s',t'\in S'$, so $(W,S')$ is also right-angled.